Crashes and Freezes While Gaming On Windows 8.1

 - Run the game in compatibility mode for Windows XP if the game originally ran on Windows XP

-- The reduced color mode setting works for games only run when the color settings is 256 colors.
+- The reduced color mode setting works for games only run when the colors are set to 256 colors.

 - Some games can’t scale-up their resolution, so use the option to run in 640 x 480 resolution instead.